Cato Networks Knowledge Base

 Floating ranges are global IP ranges that are not connected to a specific site, but can be learned from any site with a BGP neighbor.
 For example, in a Disaster Recovery (DR) scenario, many applications (such as VMware NSX) can move servers from one location to the other while maintaining their IP addresses.
 In these cases, BGP helps to update the remaining network objects and advertises where these servers now reside.

-Floating ranges can be explicitly defined in Cato Cloud as global objects.
-When the Floating Range global object is associated with a site, it does inherit the site’s security or networking policy (as such associations can change dynamically).
-However, you can leverage the global object definition to explicitly create network and/or security rules as per your organization policy requirements.
+Floating ranges are defined as global objects.
+Floating Ranges are not associated with a particular Site and must be defined in Security or Networking rules (Site association can change dynamically).
+You can leverage the global object definition to explicitly create network and/or security rules as per your organization policy requirements.

 In order for a BGP dynamic range to inherit the security or network policy for a site, it must exactly match the floating range.
 For example, if the BGP dynamic range is 192.168.1.0/24 and the floating range is defined as 192.168.1.1/32, then there is no connection between them and the BGP dynamic range doesn't inherit the policies from the floating range.